gletort/FishFeats/docs/Installation.md

 ### Python version
-We tested the plugin with python 3.9, 3.10, 3.11 with Napari 0.4.19, 0.6.1.
+We tested the plugin with python 3.9, 3.10, 3.11 with napari 0.4.19, 0.6.1.
 In [Trouble shooting](Known-errors-and-solutions.md), we listed some environnement that worked for given operating system/python version.
 You can also create your environment directly from these `.yaml` files.

-There is an incompability with Napari 0.4.17 (strongly not recommended) for point edition in 3D.
+There is an incompability with napari 0.4.17 (strongly not recommended) for point edition in 3D.

 Please refers to [Trouble shooting](Known-errors-and-solutions.md) if you encounter issues at the installation/usage or to the repository issues.
 Finally if you don't find any information on your error, open a [new issue](https://github.com/gletort/FishFeats/issues) in this repository.